 Estimated useful life

 Laboratory equipment 5 years

+Furniture and fixtures 5 years

 Computer and office equipment 3 years

 When assets are retired or otherwise disposed of, the cost of assets disposed of and the related accumulated depreciation is removed from the accounts and any resulting gain or loss is included in the consolidated statements of operations in the period of disposal.
 Expenditures for repairs and maintenance are charged to expense as incurred.